-What happened was the West's cottage radio industry of the 20s and 30s clustered around Gilfillan's Los Angeles plant.
+What happened was the West's cottage radio industry of the 20s and 30s clustered around Gilfillan's (accent on the 2nd syllable) Los Angeles plant.
 Manufacturers had to work out a deal (and deals seemed to differ) with Gilfillan to get licensed, usually by having at least some of the manufacturing work done at the plant.

-On some level, this is very similar to Alan Douglas's Radio Manufacturers of the 1920s books.
-But whereas Douglas's book is large format and perfect bound, Paul's books are pamplet style and staple bound (saddle stitch).
+On some level, these books are very similar to Alan Douglas's Radio Manufacturers of the 1920s books.
+But whereas Douglas's books are large format and perfect bound, Paul's books are pamplet style and staple bound (saddle stitch).
 Printing is monochrome but the paper quality is very good.
-The print quality is fine, the photo reproductions are so-so, the schematics are a little too small.
+The print quality is fine, the photo reproductions are so-so, and the schematics are a little too small.
 It is heavily illustrated with a nice mix of advertising, product photos, a few schematics that aren't available in Rider's Troubleshooter books, and ephemera (such as a Gilfillan Brothers stock certificate).

-Like Douglas's book, it's primarily organized alphabetically manufacturer.
-Unlike Douglas's book, which seems to lean more heavily on documentation from advertising and info in trade magazines, Paul's book sources are more often former employees and people who recall the era first-hand.
+Like Douglas's books, they are primarily organized alphabetically by manufacturer.
+Unlike Douglas's books, which lean more heavily on documentation from advertising and info from trade magazines, Paul's book sources are more often former employees and people who recall the era first-hand.
 There's less detail on sales and revenue and more on personalities and work experience.

-The only real disappointment with the books (a main book and two suppliments) is the way it's set up.
+The only real disappointment with the books is the way they're organized.
 It appears to me to be a collection of articles that probably appeared first in the SCARS newsletters, and then were gathered here to make these books.
-Since the articles appear alphabetically by manufacturer, there's a huge amount of redundant information regarding the Gilfillan/RCA patent deal, and things don't really come clear until one gets to the Gilfillan chapter.
+Since the articles appear alphabetically by manufacturer, there's a huge amount of redundant information regarding the Gilfillan-RCA patent deal, and things don't really come clear until one gets to the Gilfillan chapter.
 I think the book would be more readable if Gilfillan had been first and the other manufacturers appeared afterward, and the prose for the others tailored to remove some of the redundant storytelling.
-Douglas has a similar problem because of the roll of Hazeltine's Neutrodyne patents, but it's particularly noticable in Paul's books.
+Douglas has a similar problem because of the role of Hazeltine's Neutrodyne patents, but it's particularly noticable in Paul's books.

-There's also a thread about Los Angeles being the "midget capital of the world," because so many of the LA manufacturers built the (at that time) super-small tabletop or "mantle" models.
-This is also salt-and-peppered throughout the books.
+There's also a thread about Los Angeles being the "midget capital of the world," because so many of the LA manufacturers built the super-small tabletop or "mantle" models.
 The Midget Capital of the World Listings, in my opinion, should have appeared first (even before Gilfillan) in the first book.
 Instead it's in the 1st suppliment between articles on "The Mobile Addressophone" and "LA Notable Quotations of 1931 and 1932".

 If you are familiar with the Zenith books, you'll recognize this.
 This covers the early and glory years of the Philadelphia Storage Battery Company as they rapidly rose to become an industry leader and RCA's primary nemesis.
 It's the company that's synonymous with the cathedral style (they called it the Baby Grand).
 The post World War II world was less kind to Philco, and the decline is covered briefly in a final chapter.